lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Our genus, *Homo*, is thought to have emerged from one of the coexisting species of the genus *Australopithecus*.
 Based on the available fossil record, this transition appears to be quite subtle: the brain case sizes overlap, both can use stone tools, both have similar dentition (teeth), and biomechanics studies indicate both were mostly bipedal (though *A. afarensis* only had two arches plus a less-curved third arch in the foot, suggesting habitual bipedality, while *H. habilis* had three fully formed arches, suggesting full obligate bipedality).
 This high degree of similarity has even led to some paleoanthropologists to suggest that *H. habilis* should in fact be *Australopithecus habilis*.
 Although this has not been formally adopted, the challenge of a clear-cut taxonomic classification demonstrates the highly transitional nature of these species.

 Another example of this comes (ironically) from creationists, who are ideologically required to divide the hominin fossil record into two allegedly mutually exclusive groups: the 'ape' kind and the 'human' kind.
-However, six famous hominin cranium fossils of *H. habilis* and early *H. erectus* (KNM-ER 1813, Java man, Peking man, KNM-ER 1470, KNM-ER 3733 and Turkana Boy) were all classified by seven different creationists completely differently, precisely as expected of a 'transitional' species without a clear divide.
+However, six famous hominin cranium fossils of *H. habilis* and early *H. erectus* (KNM-ER 1813, Java man, Peking man, KNM-ER 1470, KNM-ER 3733 and Turkana Boy) were all classified by seven different creationists completely differently, precisely as expected of a 'transitional' species without a true clear divide.

 Source: [here](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2015.0248), [here](https://www.nature.com/articles/s41467-023-44375-9) and [here](https://www.talkorigins.org/faqs/homs/compare.html).